teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 For join-time moderation, `examples/gatekeeper.pl` shows the kick action (mb554): substring matching on the joining nick (no user-supplied regex by design), total silence on normal joins, an unarmed configuration that never kicks, and the full ALLOW_KICK gate chain advertised in its header.
+Since mb564 it can also close the door first: `ban=yes` in the route config emits a `ban` action (mask `nick!*@*`) before the kick, behind the ALLOW_BAN gate — kick-only remains the default.

 Rules every event script must live with: